TreeHacks/docs/docs/devops/next-year.md

 ## Theme other sites

 Theme all of our other sites.
 This will involve copying and pasting some CSS, because we don't have a way to store multiple themes on our other sites other than root.

+## Updating SAML config

+Every year, you will need to update TreeHacks' SPDB SAML configuration so that Stanford sign-in keeps working.
+This configuration expires on September 18 every year.
+See [Login](../login.md) for more information on how to do this.